Automattic/wp-calypso/packages/composite-checkout/README.md

 A React Hook that will return an array of all payment method objects.
 See `usePaymentMethod()`, which returns the active object only.
 Only works within [CheckoutProvider](#CheckoutProvider).

-### useCreatePaymentProcessorOnClick

-A React Hook that will return the function passed to each [payment method's submitButton component](#payment-methods).
-Call it with a payment method ID and data for the payment processor and it will handle the transaction.

 ### useDispatch

 A React Hook that will return all the bound action creators for a [Data store](#data-stores).
 Only works within [CheckoutProvider](#CheckoutProvider).